IuriiD/memorate/README.md

 When some option is chosen (besides the one that marks the question as irrelevant), the user receives feedback, including the correct answer and a reference to the source (phrase/paragraph in the text or the part of the YouTube video where this question is answered).
 Also, the app calculates the % of correct answers (excluding the questions marked by the user as irrelevant).

 ## Tech notes ##
 The app was written on Python (mainly to use Streamlit for quick UI).
 I'm a node.js developer, so I apologize for the possible straightforwardness of some implementations.
 OpenAI [completions endpoint](https://platform.openai.com/docs/guides/completion) was used, model text-davinci-003, temperature=0.1, max_tokens=400, otherwise default parameters.
-The logic was implemented using vanilla Python, without any frameworks like [Langchain](https://python.langchain.com/en/latest/index.html) etc. Most of the code is about parsing the model's outputs and making rendering the questionnaire in Streamlit (which as it appeared is not really intended for this specific purpose).
+The logic was implemented using vanilla Python, without any frameworks like [Langchain](https://python.langchain.com/en/latest/index.html) etc. Most of the code is about parsing the model's outputs and rendering the questionnaire in Streamlit (which as it appeared is not really intended for making questionnaires).

 The app makes 2 requests to the completions endpoint:
 - one to generate questions with response options and